mohamedmamoun1211306306/part2/part 2.md

 5  | Can resume the game.
 The state of the game is restored when resuming a game      |
    | (use file or database).                                                          |Use file
 6  | Reset the game.
 All scores become zero.
-Round and trick number restart from 1.   |Y 7  | Support GUI playing mode (cards should be faced up or down as in the real game). |Y
+Round and trick number restart from 1.   |Y 7  | Support GUI playing mode (cards should be faced up or down as in the real game). |p
-   | The GUI can be in JavaFX, Swing, Spring, or Android.                             |Y
+   | The GUI can be in JavaFX, Swing, Spring, or Android.                             |p
-8  | Keep the console output to facilitate checking.                                  |Y
+8  | Keep the console output to facilitate checking.                                  |p
-   | The data in console output and the GUI must tally.                               |Y
+   | The data in console output and the GUI must tally.                               |p

 ## D. Link to Part 2 GitHub Repo